 William Richard Randell was only 13 years old when he arrived in Adelaide with his father.
-Whilst working at his father’s flour mill in Gumeracha, site and looking after cattle on the station, pills he dreamed of building a paddle steamer.
+Whilst working at his father’s flour mill in Gumeracha, and looking after cattle on the station, he dreamed of building a paddle steamer.

-Gold had been discovered in a creek near Bathurst by Edward Edmond Hardgraves and John Lister, treatment and this encouraged river trading.
+Gold had been discovered in a creek near Bathurst by Edward Edmond Hardgraves and John Lister, and this encouraged river trading.
 More gold was discovered in Victoria, but William’s father thought that he and his brothers (Samuel, John, Thomas and Elliott) should stay with what they knew best and continue working at the flour mill.

 Despite his father’s wishes, William and his brother Thomas George, engaged a carpenter and built the frame of a hull.
 This was taken by bullock dray thirty miles over the hills to the northern bank of Reedy Creek Station where it was completed.
 Timber for the completion of the boat, now called ‘Mary Ann’ after William’s mother, was cut from Red Gum in the Kenton Valley.
 The boiler was built by the blacksmith who worked at the flour mill.